vlasn/web-components/shadow-dom.md

 // shadowRoot.host === header
 ```

-Not all elements can be shadow hosts - `input` and `textarea` already host shadow trees, for example.
+Not all elements can be shadow hosts - `input`, `video` and `textarea` already host shadow trees, for example.
 The full list of eligible elements can be found in the [web components v1 spec](http://w3c.github.io/webcomponents/spec/shadow/#h-methods)

 Since everything in the shadow dom is scoped, it is useful for creating webcomponents.
 Webcomponents are able to attach a shadow root to themselves: